Bruce Welch

-Biography
+Early life

-Welch's parents (Stan Cripps and Grace Welch) moved him to 15 Broadwood View, Chester-le-Street, County Durham.
+Bruce Welch was born in Bognor Regis in 1941.
+His parents (Stan Cripps and Grace Welch) moved him to 15 Broadwood View, Chester-le-Street, County Durham shortly after.
 Welch's mother died when he was aged six, and he grew up with his Aunt Sadie.

+The Shadows

 After learning to play the guitar, he formed a Tyneside skiffle band called the Railroaders when he was fourteen.
 His Rutherford Grammar School friend Brian Rankin (later to be known as Hank Marvin) joined the group, and they travelled to London in 1958 for the final of a talent competition.
 Although they did not win, they joined with members of other entrant bands and formed the Five Chesternuts with Pete Chester (born 1942), son of comedian Charlie Chester, on drums.

 Upon moving to London, Bruce Welch and Hank Marvin briefly operated as the Geordie Boys before enlisting in an outfit called the Drifters.
 In September 1958, Welch and Marvin joined the Drifters, later to become the Shadows, as Cliff Richard's backing band.
 As well as success with the Shadows, Welch acted as producer for (among others) Richard and songwriter for his ex-fiancée, Olivia Newton-John.
-He also released a solo single, "Please Mr. Please", which was not commercially successful, though the song has been covered by several recording artists (most notably Newton-John, who would take it into the top 10 of the US pop and country charts in 1975).
+He also released a solo single, "Please Mr. Please", which was not commercially successful, though the song has been recorded by several other recording artists (most notably Newton-John, who would take it into the top 10 of the US pop and country charts in 1975).